Mohamad-jaber/Redux-Toolkit-Posts-Feed/README.md

+# Redux-Toolkit-Posts-Feed

+In this repository I will share the basic example of a Posts-Feed App implemented using react and redux toolkit.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.